charliecalvert/CloudNotes/Assignments/AngularRouting.md

     express Week07-AngularRoutes

+Navigate into the directory you created and then run **npm install**.

 Open the project in WebStorm or your choice of editor/IDE.

 Set port to 30025 in **bin/www**, use **nodemon** in **package.json**.